Scheduler error messages

 The Scheduler service creates an entry in the log when a batch import specification is run.

-Configuration Possible Cause Solution
+Configuration | Possible Cause | Solution |

-SQL Server is hosting an iBase database that is on a different machine to the machine on which the Scheduler Service is running.
+iBase database that is on a different machine to the machine on which the Scheduler Service is

-The iBase database connection file is configured to access the SQL Server using Windows security.
+running.
+The Scheduler service is running under the context of the local system account.
+The iBase database connection file is configured to access the SQL Server using Windows security. |

-The local system account can only access iBase databases that are hosted on the same machine as that running the service.
-Change the Scheduler service configuration to run under the context of a domain account.
+The local system account can only access iBase databases that are hosted on the same machine as that running the service. | Change the Scheduler

+service configuration to run under the context of a domain account.
 Create an SQL Server login that uses the Windows authentication model and uses the domain account in use by the Scheduler service.
+Grant the SQL Server login rights to access the iBase database on the SQL Server machine. |

 Logon failed for user ‘(null)’.
 Reason: Not associated with a trusted SQL server connection.